Dimensional crossover via confinement in the lattice Lorentz gas

-Beyond equilibrium properties, our analytical results allow us to explore also the regime of strong pulling where the linear response regime breaks down.
+Beyond equilibrium properties, our analytical results allow us to explore also the regime of strong pulling where the linear-response regime breaks down.
 Our stochastic simulations reveal the domain of applicability of the theory to first order in the obstacle density.
 In particular, we show that the range of validity of the theory is density-dependent, i.e., the theory to first order in the density breaks down for large forces provided the density is small.
-Then, we provide exact analytical predictions for the velocity drift $v(t)$ and stationary diffusion coefficient.
-Our analytic results, exact to first order in the obstacle density, apply to an arbitrarily strong strength and confinement size $L$, encompassing the full dimensional crossover from the maximally confined periodic two-lane model ($L=2$) to the planar case, the latter is retrieved for $L \rightarrow \infty $.
-In the following, we discuss our findings focusing on the physical implications, the technical aspects are deferred to an accompanying paper~\cite{JointPaper}.
+Then, we provide exact analytical predictions for the velocity drift $v(t)$, the stationary diffusion coefficient and its dependence on the confinement.
+Our analytic results, exact to first order in the obstacle density, apply to an arbitrarily strong strength and confinement size $L$, encompassing the full dimensional crossover from the maximally confined periodic two-lane model ($L=2$) to the planar case, the latter is retrieved for $L \rightarrow \infty$.

 \emph{Model.}--- We consider a tracer particle performing a random walk on a square lattice $\Lambda$ of unit lattice spacing, $\Lambda = \{ \mathbf{r} = (x,y): x = 1,\ldots, L_{x} , y=1,\ldots,L_y \}$ with $N = L_{x} L_{y}$ sites and periodic boundary conditions.
 The limit $L_{x} \to \infty$ is anticipated while the number of \emph{lanes} $L := L_{y}$ is kept fixed throughout; thus, the tracer hops on a strip with identified boundaries (length $L$), as sketched in Fig.~\ref{Fig_1_cylinder}.